Enforcement of the Anti-Money Laundering Act

 You can tip us off if you suspect that an operator that falls within our enforcement authority is violating the Anti-Money Laundering Act.

-You can find a list of operators that fall within the enforcement authority of Regional State Administrative Agencies under ‘Enforcement of the Anti-Money Laundering Act’.
+You can find a list of operators that fall within the enforcement authority of Regional State Administrative Agencies under ‘Who does Regional State Administrative Agency supervise under the Anti-Money Laundering Act’.